AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 ### Custom Media Types

 Now let's talk about custom media types.
-Many Hypermedia folds seem to advocate this solution.
+Many Hypermedia folks seem to advocate this solution.

-Basically the idea is to define your own media types which describe the representations of your resources as well as the links between them.
+The idea is to define your own media types which describe the representations of your resources as well as the links between them.
 What a media type should be, how it should be named and how it should be registered is defined in [Media Type Specifications and Registration Procedures (RFC 6838)](http://tools.ietf.org/html/rfc6838).
 Official registration may not be necessary depending on who is going to use your API, but it's useful if you're hoping to create a shared standard.